ThibaudFre/Carambar_co_Backend/README.md

-'/jokes/:jokeId' with GET method in order to get a joke by Idea '/jokes/' with GET method in order to get all the jokes '/randomjoke' with GET method in order to get a joke randomly.
+'/jokes/:jokeId' with GET method in order to get a joke by Idea '/jokes/' with GET method in order to get all the jokes '/random-joke' with GET method in order to get a joke randomly.
-'/joke-list' with GET method in order to get the list of all the jokes.
+'/joke-list' with GET method in order to get the list of all the jokes but only with their riddles and ids.

 ---- WITH POST METHOD-----